geode-sdk/mods/mods-v2/bitz.customprofiles/about.md

 ## **Fixes**
-- Customization touch menu fix
+- Disable info button fix

 ## **Android Support!**
 - Now the customizations are available on android!